 This is a column that can be used to check applicability or conformity during a self-assessment or an audit.
 A control point can be checked and defined to be "Conformity," "Non-conformity," or "Not applicable."
-For example, "Conformity" can be checked as "O," "Non-conformity" can be checked as "X," and "Not applicable" can be indicated by "-" in the column.
+For example, "Conformity" can be checked as "O," "Non-conformity" can be indicated by "-" in the column.